 Current Policy Projections

-The Republic of South Africa’s National Development Plan (NDP), to be updated in 2020, provides a 2030 vision on sustainable development, eliminating poverty and reducing inequalities (National Planning Commission, 2012).
+A ‘green’ recovery would also directly support the Republic of South Africa’s National Development Plan (NDP), to be updated in 2020, that provides a 2030 vision on sustainable development, eliminating poverty and reducing inequalities (National Planning Commission, 2012).
 The 2011 National Climate Change Response Policy (NCCRP) further elaborates this 2030 vision.
 There are various sectoral plans, of which the Integrated Resource Plan (IRP) for electricity is South Africa’s main policy affecting GHG emissions (see ‘Energy supply’ section below).

 South Africa approved a carbon tax in February 2019 covering fossil fuel combustion emissions, industrial processes and product use emissions, and fugitive emissions such as those from coal mining (Climate Home News, 2019; Reuters, 2019).
-The tax was implemented in June 2019 (KPMG, 2019), despite it previously having faced several setbacks and opposition from industry since first being proposed in 2010 (Trollip & Boulle, 2017).
+The tax was implemented in June 2019 (KPMG, 2019).

 A basic tax-free threshold for around 60% of emissions and additional allowances for specific sectors would result in tax exemptions for up to 95% of emissions during the first phase until 2022.
-While the full carbon tax rate is proposed to be R120/tCO2e (US$ 8/tCO2e), after exemptions, the effective tax rate is expected to be between R6–48/tCO2e (US$ 0.4–3/tCO2e) (KPMG, 2019).
-The Carbon Tax implementation will be accompanied by a package of tax incentives and revenue recycling measures to minimise the impact of the first phase of the policy (up to 2022) on the price of electricity and energy intensive sectors including mining, iron and steel (EY, 2017, 2018).
+While the full carbon tax rate is proposed to be R 120/tCO2e (USD 8/tCO2e), after exemptions, the effective tax rate is expected to be between R6–48/tCO2e (USD 0.4–3/tCO2e) (KPMG, 2019).
+The carbon tax implementation will be accompanied by a package of tax incentives and revenue recycling measures to minimise the impact of the first phase of the policy (up to 2022) on the price of electricity and energy intensive sectors including mining, iron and steel (EY, 2017, 2018).
+The filing and first payments of the carbon tax will be delayed by three months from July to October 2020 as part of the COVID-19 tax relief measures (KPMG, 2020).

 South Africa released a draft Climate Change Bill in June 2018, which was open for public consultation until the beginning of August 2018 (Department of Environmental Affairs, 2018b).
-The Government has not yet communicated a timeline for the law’s final adoption as of October 2019.
+This process has been delayed and government has not yet communicated a timeline for the law’s final adoption as of August 2020.
 The draft law aims for the establishment of a Ministerial Committee on Climate Change to oversee and coordinate the activities across all sector departments.
 Under the proposed legislation, the Minister of Environmental Affairs together with the Ministerial Committee on Climate Change would have to set sectoral emission targets (SETs) for each GHG emitting sector and in line with the national emission target every five years and carbon budgets will be allocated to significant GHG emitting companies.
-Carbon budgets will put a cap on emissions and make it mandatory for companies to constraint their emissions.
+Carbon budgets will put a cap on emissions and make it mandatory for companies to constrain their emissions.

 One of South Africa’s key policies to reduce emissions is through increased deployment of renewable energy.
-At the end of 2018, installed renewable capacity totalled 6.1 GW (IRENA, 2019).
+At the end of 2019, installed renewable capacity totalled 6.2 GW (IRENA, 2020).
+The South African government’s recovery measures in the energy sector in response to the COVID-19 pandemic will directly impact the speed of renewables deployment, especially if carbon-intense projects such as coal and gas were to be prioritised.

-Introduced in 2010, the Integrated Resource Electricity Plan (IRP) 2010–2030 is the government’s capacity expansion plan for the electricity sector until 2050 (Department of Energy, 2011), which contains targets for all technologies, including renewable energy technologies.
+Originally introduced in 2010, the Integrated Resource Plan (IRP) 2010–2030 is the government’s capacity expansion plan for the electricity sector until 2030 (Department of Energy, 2011), which contains targets for all technologies, including renewable energy technologies.

 The IRP sets an overall emissions constraint of 275 MtCO2/year for electricity generation after 2024, meaning that the total emissions from electricity generation should not be higher than this threshold; this has been an important instrument supporting the inclusion of RE capacity targets.

-In October 2019, the Cabinet finally passed IRP2019 (Department of Energy, 2019).
-The recent approval of the IRP is a very positive signal to actively shape the future of South Africa’s power sector, after struggling for years to update the original document from 2010.
-The IRP2019 is similar to the draft for comment released in August 2018, but further increases the role of wind and hydro energy.
+In October 2019, the Cabinet passed the IRP2019 update (Department of Energy, 2019).
+The approval of the IRP in 2019 is a very positive signal to actively shape the future of South Africa’s power sector, after struggling for years to update the original document from 2010.

 In 2012, the government replaced its feed-in-tariff scheme with the Renewable Energy Independent Power Producer Procurement Programme (REIPPPP).
 This was originally intended to fund the procurement of 3.7 GW of renewable capacity up to 2016 through a bidding process.
 At the end of 2012, the REIPPPP was extended to fund a further 3.2 GW of capacity (Department of Energy, 2013).
 By June 2019, 6.4 GW of renewable projects have been procured under the REIPPPP (Independent Power Producers Office, 2019).

-Given Eskom’s substantial financial, structural, and operational challenges, President Ramaphosa appointed an Eskom Sustainability Task Team in December 2018 (Reporter, 2018).
-The task team will review the Eskom’s recently submitted turnaround strategy, assess the appropriateness of the current Eskom business model and structure, and provide recommendations on resolving the debt burden and on how to reposition Eskom going forward.
+Eskom’s substantial financial, structural, and operational challenges led President Ramaphosa to appoint an Eskom Sustainability Task Team in December 2018 (Reporter, 2018).
+The task team is responsible for reviewing Eskom’s turnaround strategy, assessing the appropriateness of the current Eskom business model and structure, and providing recommendations on resolving the debt burden and how to reposition Eskom going forward.
+In July 2020, Eskom warned of continuous load-shedding for the coming 18 months until emergency capacity is procured (Creamer, 2020b).

-In October 2019, the Finance Ministry increased the sum of the bailouts for Eskom to 138 billion rand, 10 billion rand more than previously allocated, increasing the pressure on the national budget (Cohen, 2019).
+In October 2019, the Finance Ministry increased the sum of the bailouts for Eskom to R138 billion, R10 billion more than previously allocated, increasing the pressure on the national budget (Cohen, 2019).

 A post-2015 National Energy Efficiency Strategy (NEES) is under consideration to replace the first NEES adopted in 2005 (Department of Energy, 2016).
 This strategy aims to build on the achievements of the first NEES, which saw higher than targeted improvements in energy intensity, by stimulating further energy efficiency improvements through a combination of financial incentives, legal and regulatory frameworks and enabling measures.
 It is expected to reduce economy-wide final energy consumption by 29% below 2015 levels by 2030.

-The Biofuels Industrial Strategy, which falls under the Petroleum Products Act, mandates biofuel blending of 2%–10% for bio-ethanol and a minimum of 5% for biodiesel from 2015 onwards.
-Even though this policy on the mandatory blending of biofuels has been legally put into force, as of 2019 it has not been enforced, mainly due to concerns over the impact of large-scale biofuels production on food security and financial support for biofuels (Fundira & Henley, 2017).
-Due to a lack of implementation, the mandatory blending of biofuels has not been included in our current policy projections.
-If the policy targets were to be met, they would lower emissions by up to 2.7 MtCO2e/a from 2025 onward.
+The Biofuels Industrial Strategy, which falls under the Petroleum Products Act, mandates biofuel blending of 2%–10% for bioethanol and a minimum of 5% for biodiesel from 2015 onwards.
+The Government only passed Biofuels Regulatory Framework (BRF) to implement the Biofuels Industrial Strategy in February 2020 (WWF, 2020).
+Uncertainty remains on the socio-economic benefits to be achieved through the BRF and the uptake of 1st and 2nd generation biofuels over time.
+Due to the ongoing uncertainty of implementation, the mandatory blending of biofuels has not been included in our current policy projections.
+If the minimum policy targets of 2% blending for 1st generation biofuels were to be met, they would lower emissions by up to 0.7 MtCO2e/year from 2025 onward.

 South Africa introduced other road transport-related policies such as vehicle fuel economy norms for newly manufactured passenger and commercial vehicles (in 2005), vehicle labelling scheme (in 2008), and a carbon emissions motor vehicles tax as an environmental levy on passenger vehicles with emission levels above certain thresholds (in 2010).
 Under the GTS 2018–2050, the Department of Transport currently states its intention to revise the level of vehicle fuel economy standards (Department of Transport, 2017b).